ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 If any individual event fails to be removed, the entire RemoveValues operation is rolled back and no removes are done.
-The streamId and index that caused the issue is included in the error response.
+The streamId and index that caused the issue are included in the error response.

 RemoveWindowValues( )
 ------------